OBBB, Trade Progress, Solid Data Send Stocks Higher

 Senior Strategist, Strategy and Insights Group

-As of midday Friday, global equities were slightly lower on the week after Israel launched an attack against Iran in a bid to disrupt its nuclear program.
-The yield on the US 10-year Treasury note fell about 10 basis points from last Friday’s closing level to 4.38%.
-The price of a barrel of West Texas Intermediate crude oil rose about $10 to $73.35 from a week ago after the Israeli military action.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), barely budged from Friday’s closing levels of 19.9.
+As of midday Thursday, global equities moved further into record territory amid solid US economic data, the likely passage of the US budget reconciliation bill and some movement on the trade front.
+The yield on the US 10-year Treasury note rose 8 basis points from last Friday to 4.34% as odds of a near-term Fed rate cut diminished.
+The price of a barrel of West Texas Intermediate crude oil rose $1 to $66.60.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), declined to 18.1 from 18.7.

 MACRO NEWS